BreckEmert/BreckEmert.github.io/_posts/2025-07-04-ML-Practitioner's-Guide-to_Simplices.markdown

 </div>

 #### Simplicial SMOTE
-I'm going to start my explanation of by explaining SMOTE, a synthetic data generation technique used with data imbalance.
+Let's start with SMOTE, a synthetic data generation technique used with data imbalance.
 If you have 1,000 regular emails but only 500 spam emails, neural architectures will fail because the gradient signal from the minority class is smaller and noisier.
 The decision boundary is moved away from the rarer class and the model overfits to the majority.
 Resampling techniques like RUS and SMOTE are designed to balance the number of classes.
 With SMOTE, we generate random points (red) between neighboring minority class points (black), pulling the decision boundary towards the minority class and away from the majority class (blue cross):

 <div style="text-align: center;">
     <img src="{{ 'assets/images/basic_smote.jpg' | relative_url }}" alt="basic_smote" style="max-width: 50%; height: auto;" />